We left the Museum and headed off to a local Travel Agency to book my return flight to Dakar.

 we visited accepted credit card payments for flight ticket purchases.
 So we proposed to sort it out the following day, after our Giraffe Safari.

-Following an early start on the next morning and after around an hour and a half of driving away from Niamey on the excellent main road that crosses Niger from Nigeria
+Following an early start on the next morning and after around an hour and a half of driving away from Niamey on the excellent main road that crosses Niger from Nigeria to

-off into the bush, passing by the occasional herd of cattle and enormous termite mounds, but very little evidence of any human habitation.
+the bush, passing by the occasional herd of cattle and enormous termite mounds, but very little evidence of any human habitation.

 We were looking everywhere for signs of Giraffe in the sparse bush and wondered why our guide